 Margin transactions.
 If permitted, we may purchase stocks for your portfolio with money borrowed from your brokerage account (i.e., leverage).
 This allows you to purchase more stock than you would be able to with your available cash, and allows us to purchase stock without selling other holdings.
 We can only do this in margin accounts.
-For the year ended December 31, 2023, none of our clients had any margin transactions for their accounts.
+In the previous year, none of our clients had any margin transactions for their accounts.